-\item A high-performance matrix multiplication array (MMA) is presented in this paper.
-The proposed MMA architecture uses time-multiplexed processing, so that the hardware utilization is greatly enhanced.
+\item A high-performance matrix multiplication array (MMA) is presented.
+The proposed MMA architecture uses time-multiplexed processing, such that the hardware utilization is greatly enhanced.
 Therefore, compared to prior designs, the proposed MMA unit achieves high processing throughput with low area complexity.

 \item A low-latency centering unit and covariance unit based on the proposed MMA are presented.
-The operating flow is highly improved, so that the centering and calculating the covariance matrix can be performed in parallel.
+The operating flow is highly improved, so that the centering and calculating of the covariance matrix can be performed in parallel.

-\item A highly efficient EVD unit is proposed in this paper.
+\item A highly efficient EVD unit is proposed.
 The designed EVD engine is optimized for processing Hermitian matrices and has a low processing latency.

-\item The experimental results show that the proposed preprocessor outperforms the prior designs.
-It achieves a high throughput with a minimized area complexity.
-The proposed design also achieves the best efficiency compared to the prior ICA preprocessor. \end{itemize}
+\item Experimental results show that the proposed preprocessor outperforms prior designs.
+It achieves high throughput with reduced area and higher efficiency (defined as a throughput to gate count) compared to prior work. \end{itemize}

-The rest of this paper is organized as follows.
+The remainder of this paper is organized as follows.
 The background of ICA and preprocessing for ICA are introduced in Section~\ref{ch2}.
 The proposed centering and covariance units are presented in Section~\ref{ch3}, and the proposed EVD unit is described in Section~\ref{ch4}.
 The experimental results and comparisons with prior designs are given in Section~\ref{ch5}.
-The conclusions are in Section~\ref{ch6}.
+Conclusions are drawn in Section~\ref{ch6}.